 Before proceeding, let’s quickly revise the concept of differential equations and the Euler method.
 Those who are familiar with the concept of ODE can skip the next paragraph.

 A differential equation contains derivatives, i.e., variation of one quantity with respect to another (typically time or space).
-One familiar differential equation is Newton’s second law of motion, that states If an object of mass m is moving with acceleration a and receives a force F, then its dynamics can be described by the equation
+One familiar differential equation is Newton’s second law of motion.
+The law states that the acceleration of an object is dependent upon two variables – the net force acting upon the object and the object’s mass.

-In terms of the velocity of the object, Newton’s law can be written as
+In terms of velocity of the object, you can write Newton’s law as:

 , which is an ordinary differential equation (ODE).

-Given force F (which is known) and some initial conditions, e.g., the initial velocity , the solution to the differential equation above gives the velocity at each consecutive time.
+Given a known force F and some initial conditions, e.g., the initial velocity , the solution to the differential equation above gives the velocity at each moment.
 For example

 How to solve such an equation?
 Sometimes it is not possible to find solutions analytically.
 In these cases numerical methods such as gradient descent come to the rescue and provide approximated solutions.
 Such methods go under the name of ODE solvers.
 One such tools is the Euler method.
 Suppose one needs to find the solution to the following differential equation